alem-platform/bootcamp-go/story01/restore-files/README.md

 ### Task

-The `code` directory contains a script `student_build.sh`.
+The `restore` directory contains a script `build.sh`.
 You need to restore files, so that the script runs successfully without giving errors.